 Once the surgeon has an idea of your goals and expectations, he will usually use digital imaging to craft a picture of the nose after surgery.
 You are able to go back and forth with your doctor, making changes to the images, until the nose meets your expectations.

 You can also review before and after photos of past procedures to get an idea of the type of results you might get before your consultation.
-Once you have decided to go forward with the surgery, contact Dr. Jeffrey Epstein, a double board certified facial plastic surgeon, for a consultation.
-Dr. Epstein has two offices.
+Once you have decided to go forward with the surgery, contact Dr. Anthony Bared, a double board certified facial plastic surgeon, for a consultation.
+Dr. Bared has two offices.
 For an appointment in Miami, call 305) 666-5884.
-You can also schedule an appointment in New York City by calling (212) 759-3484.